Red Widow: Reception

+The show received mixed to negative reviews from critics.
+On the review aggregator website Rotten Tomatoes reported a 24% approval rating, based on 34 reviews, with an average rating of 4.6/10.
+The website's consensus reads, "Red Widow boasts a strong cast, but its outlandish premise and lackluster execution keep it from being anything but middle-of-the-road."
+Metacritic assigned the show a score of 48 out of 100 based on 24 critics, indicating "mixed or average reviews".

 Mary McNamara, the Los Angeles Times television critic, called the show's two-hour pilot "high-aspiring but poorly executed"; according to McNamara:

 Working from the original Dutch series Penoza, Red Widow is plagued by sanctimony.
 It wants to have it all: a sympathetic soccer mom heroine suddenly willing and able to do business with murderous thugs....It's easy to see the sort of show [creator Melissa] Rosenberg envisioned, one in which a "normal" woman finds herself juggling the mundane tasks of motherhood with the high-octane exploits required to keep one step in front of a drug lord.
 But the show is too busy hedging its bets—hey, he was just running pot, not the hard stuff, and she feels sort of guilty about dragging him into it—that it undercuts its own potential power.

 DVD releases

 Red Widow - The Complete 1st Season was released onto DVD on May 28, 2013 in Region 1.